Old name, new purpose: why we’ve gone back to RNID

 The All Party Parliamentary Group on Deafness

-The All Party Parliamentary Group on Deafness (APPG) is a cross-party group of parliamentarians (MPs in the House of Commons and Peers in the House of Lords).
+The APPG Deafness is a cross-party group of parliamentarians (MPs in the House of Commons and Peers in the House of Lords) who come together to discuss relevant issues and agree joint parliamentary actions.

 • understand the issues facing deaf people and people with hearing loss